 The Big Issue Classroom

-More than 135,000 students have taken part in The Big Issue Classroom, which launched in Canberra in 2017.
+Since 2009, more than 200,000 students nationally have taken part in The Big Issue Classroom.
+Workshops began in Canberra in 2017.
 Include a workshop in a Civics and Citizenship tour to help students ask the big questions in our nation’s capital.

-- Participate in activities that spark discussion about fairness and diversity, needs and wants, happiness and wellbeing.
+•Participate in activities sparking discussions about fairness and diversity, needs and wants, happiness and wellbeing.

 Finding Belonging: Explorations of Disadvantage and Homelessness